JohnDoe-LTD/vigilant-lamp/README.md

 - `mvn clean`: Cleans the project and removes all compile files.
 - `mvn compile`: Compiles source code of the project.
 - `mvn test`: Runs tests for the project.
-- `mvn package`: Creates JAR or WAR file for the project.
 - `mvn verify`: [TBD]
 - `mvn checkstyle:check`: Run checkstyle plugin.
-- `mvn checkstyle:checkstyle`: Run checkstyle and create the report (site).
 - `mvn jacoco:report`: Create the report from the result of mvn test

 ## Build With